Buy Ether locally, securely and easily – however you want.

 From here, the seller confirms the payment, at which point escrow is released and the trade completed.

 Generally, either party has a couple of hours to cancel a trade and withdraw their funds from escrow if it’s not in order.

 If something is off, either party can raise a dispute.
 Localethereum then brings in a third-party arbitrator and gives them the keys to decrypt the communication between the parties.
 After looking at the communication, the arbitrator reaches a decision.

-What countries is Localethereum available in?
+In what countries is Localethereum available?